Inclusive Church Peterborough meets on Sunday Evenings 7pm to 9pm

 On Sundays evening’s we come together to be challenged and encouraged by God’s word and to receive strength and support from God and from one another.
 We don’t all believe exactly the same things.
 And yet in the midst of our diversity, we build community, grounded in God’s radically inclusive love for all people.
 We can’t have all the answers ourselves, but ICP is a good place to share the questioning together, to search for deeper insights, and to celebrate our common journey.

-We do not take a collection but there is a bowl available near the door if you want to make an offering to help pay some of the Churches expenses.
-We have no paid staff so expenses are just the rent, insurance and printing costs and refreshments of approximately £10 a week.
+We do not take a collection but there is a bowl available near the coffee if you want to make an offering to help pay some of the Churches expenses.
+We have no paid staff so expenses are just insurance, zoom subscription and refreshments of approximately £10 a week.
 If you want to drop some change to help us buy more coffee and biscuits, or bring along a packet of biscuits/tea bags when we are getting low please do – if you make cakes or biscuits nom nom.
 When we get to the point where our expenses are met we look for projects we can work together to support or have a church day out.

 In different denominations, this is known as holy communion, mass, Eucharist (meaning thanksgiving), the breaking of bread, or the Lord’s supper or just Bread and Wine.
 Bread is broken and distributed, and wine is poured out and shared.